MustafaMiyaji/Node-pass-login-registration-page/README.md

 - Implement role-based access control.
 - Integrate OAuth for social login options.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

----

 ### Contact
-For any issues or contributions, feel free to open a pull request or contact me at **faridamiyaji22@gmail.com**.
+For any issues or contributions, feel free to open a pull request or contact me at **Mustafamiyaji32@gmail.com**.